-JUST RELEASED From Ashes to Ashes.
-The career of secondary school teacher, Peter Morrison.
-Unlike most of us, Peter marched to the beat of two different drummers: one led him to follow in his father’s respectable footsteps, the other led him into a whole heap of trouble. (see opposite)
+FROM ASHES TO ASHES The career of NSW secondary school teacher, Peter Morrison.
+Unlike most of us, Peter marched to the beat of two different drummers: one led him to follow in his schoolteacher father’s respectable footsteps, the other led him into a whole heap of trouble.

-Disguises, published first in 2007, is now an e-book with me as author, not the non-existent Sally Leigh (writers take note: I found that using a nom de plume was not a good idea).
-The middle section of this book, set in 60s Hong Kong, is some of my best writing I think. ‘the most beautiful love story I’ve ever read’, as Liz Winfield, Hobart poet, put it.
-BUY as e-book or POD.
+DISGUISES, published first in 2007, is now an e-book with me as author, not the non-existent Sally Leigh (I found that using a nom de plume was not a good idea).
+The middle section of this book, set in 60s Hong Kong, is ‘the most beautiful love story I’ve ever read’, as Liz Winfield, Hobart poet, put it.

 TIN DRAGONS is my most commercially successful novel: so successful it sold out.
 It is a story based on the Chinese pioneer tin miners who worked in NE Tasmania in the late 19th Century in order to earn their 100 sovereigns before returning to China.
 Fortunately many didn’t return to the great benefit of Australian cricket as it turned out, The mines attracted fortune hunters of all kinds: refugees from the dreadful Tai Ping Revolution, crooks, Master Mou in search of spiritual riches, and our Terry and Lizzie in search of a better life.